elizavetasemenova/elizavetasemenova.github.io/_posts/2017-08-15-ICDF-in-Cpp-and-R.md

 Attempting to re-write in C++ the Gillespie algorithm, which I earlier implemented in R, I stumbled upon the fact that sampling from various probability distributions is not so straightforward in C++.
 Luckily, all I needed was the exponential distribution, where the Inverse Cumulative Distribution Function offers an elegant workaround.
+This post contains the explanantion and implementation of the method.

 <img src="/images/Dilbert.png">
 <font size="-1">Source: http://dilbert.com/strip/2001-10-25</font>